|Client:||Kuckucksmuehle community, internee, me|

 Care for the planet – offering an opportunity to live a sustainable life that is less harmful, learning new sustainable skills

-The design was presented to the community for approval on the 30th November and it was quickly approved for implementation.
+The design was presented to the community for approval on the 30th of November and it was quickly approved for implementation.

 1st December 2019 – Published on Permaculture Association UK Opportunities list